oneapi-src/visual-quality-inspection/README.md

   --labels LABELS       Optional.
 Path to a labels mapping file.
   -nt NUMBER_TOP, --number_top NUMBER_TOP
                         Optional.
 Number of top results.
+  --outputname OUTPUTNAME
+                        Optional.
+Output blob name for the classification.
+                        For different versions of PyTorch, it may generate different output node name after training, please check the output node name in your model and pass it the this argument.
+Defaut value is "64".
 ```
 *Sample output*
 ```